Is It “Fake Happiness”? Here's How To Find True Joy

 However, commoditizing your social status with "likes" can be detrimental to your mental health.
 The truth for many is that no one is actually happy 24/7.
 Additionally, those who constantly upload pictures of themselves seeming this way might be the least happy, especially if they are feeling pressure to put on a certain display of behavior to satisfy external pressure.

-Do you feel as though you might experience fake happiness?
 Here are a few behaviors to watch for:

-You’re living someone else’s version of happy
+You’re living someone else’s version of happiness

 One of the greatest things about true happiness is that no two people can generally define it in the same way.
 It can be subjective, making it one of the most nuanced and complex intangible things that we can experience.